Powerlearnproject/se-assignment-day-2-git-and-github-Nyawee-code/README.md

 •	Before making a commit, ensure Git is installed on your local machine.
 If it’s not installed, download and install Git from git-scm.com.
 •	Configure Git with your name and email:

-3. Clone the Repository or Create a New One Locally
+2. Clone the Repository or Create a New One Locally

-5. Add Files to the Repository
+3. Add Files to the Repository
-•	Create or add files to the repository.
+•Create or add files to the repository.

-7. Stage the Changes
+4. Stage the Changes
 • Before committing, you need to stage the files.
 Staging prepares the files to be included in the next commit.

-9. Make the First Commit
+5. Make the First Commit
-•	Once the files are staged, commit them with a meaningful message:
+Once the files are staged, commit them with a meaningful message:

-11. Push the Commit to GitHub
+6. Push the Commit to GitHub
 •	If this is the first commit and the repository was created locally, link it to a GitHub repository and push the changes

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.